Tseax Cone: Plants and animals

 Lichens and mosses cover large portions of lava flows originating from Tseax Cone.
 They range in colour from green to yellow, reach thicknesses of a few centimetres and give the illusion that the lava flows are covered in fur.
 Also present on the lava flows in very small quantities are grasses and smaller shrubs.
 In the Tseax River valley, the lava flows have been almost completely covered by dense rainforest; coastal western hemlock and subalpine mountain hemlock form rainforests in the area.
 Wildlife in the area includes marmots, goats, bears and moose.

 Despite being covered by lichens, mosses and rainforests, the lava flows are easily recognizable from aerial and satellite imagery, as well as field observations.
 However, this may change by the end of the 21st century as lodgepole pine and cottonwood forests continue to develop on the lava flows in an increasingly wetter and milder climate.
 The growth of these forests is bolstered by the deposition of silt on the lava flows by local streams, providing soil for vegetation.

 Geology and geomorphology

 Background

 Tseax Cone is one of the southernmost volcanoes in the Northern Cordilleran Volcanic Province.
 This is a broad area of shield volcanoes, lava domes, cinder cones and stratovolcanoes extending from northwestern British Columbia northwards through Yukon into easternmost Alaska.
-The dominant rocks comprising these volcanoes are alkali basalts and hawaiites, but nephelinite, basanite and peralkaline (Note: Peralkaline rocks are magmatic rocks that have a higher ratio of sodium and potassium to aluminum.) phonolite, trachyte and comendite are locally abundant.
+The dominant rocks compossing these volcanoes are alkali basalts and hawaiites, but nephelinites, basanites and peralkaline (Note: Peralkaline rocks are magmatic rocks that have a higher ratio of sodium and potassium to aluminum.) phonolites, trachytes and comendites are locally abundant.
 These rocks were deposited by volcanic eruptions from 20 million years ago to as recently as a few hundred years ago.
-The cause of volcanic activity in the Northern Cordilleran Volcanic Province is thought to be due to rifting of the North American Cordillera, driven by changes in relative plate motion between the North American and Pacific plates.
+Volcanism in the Northern Cordilleran Volcanic Province is thought to be due to rifting of the North American Cordillera, driven by changes in relative plate motion between the North American and Pacific plates.